 I always plan or write out my workouts for the week on a Sunday night.
-I have been doing this for a long time and it keeps me committed, accountable and focused.
-However, every once in a while I lack that ‘yes I am going to the gym mojo”.
+I have been doing this for many years now.
+This has kept me committed, accountable and focused.
+However, every once in a while I lack that the motivation to workout.

 Let me know in the comments some of your tips to get your workout in when its “one of those days”.

 Here is the scenario, you just started working out and eating right and enjoying your new fitness lifestyle or you have been working out and focused on healthy living for years and then BAM, you get injured either at the gym or you can just as easily get hurt running errands.
 Total bummer I know.
 So what do you do?
 Immediately, you turn to Dr. Google and start plugging in and describing your injury.
 Who knows the answers you will get.

 I have been injured so I completely understand.
 I am sharing a few steps that I have taken that has helped me deal with and recover from an injury.